Mohsin231/Artist_Lyrics_Lookup/README.md

 # Artist_Lookup_API

  An embedded screenshot of the app
- List of the Technologies used
+ Technologies used: JavaScript, HTML5, CSS3
  Installation instructions
  Your User stories – who are your users, what do they want and why?
- Your Wireframes – sketches of major views / interfaces in your application Descriptions of any Unsolved problems or major hurdles you had to overcome
+ Wireframes – sketches of major views / interfaces in your application

+ Descriptions of any Unsolved problems or major hurdles you had to overcome

 | Task | Priority | Estimated Time | Time Invested | Actual Time |